Hounds Gate

-Houndsgate (also known as Hounds Gate) is an historic street in the centre of the city of Nottingham between St Peter’s Square and Castle Road.
+Hounds Gate (also known as Houndsgate) is an historic street in the centre of the city of Nottingham between St Peter’s Square and Castle Road.

 History

 The early name for the street was Hungate and it was referred to as such in 1326 and appears in this form on John Speed’s map of Nottingham of 1610.
 It is thought it received this name from being where part of the kennels for Nottingham Castle were situated.